zaiisao/Documentation/en/Audio Broadcast/start_live_web.md

 - `token`: This is optional.
 Pass a token that identifies the role and privilege of the user if your project enables an app certificate.
 See [Use a token for authentication](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#use-a-token-for-authentication) for details.
   - For testing, we recommend using a Temp Token generated in Dashboard.
 See [Get a Temp Token](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#get-a-temporary-token).
   - For production, we recommend using a Token generated at your server.
 For how to generate a token, see [Token Security](https://docs.agora.io/en/Video/token_server).
 - `channel`: Channel name.
+A string within 64 bytes.
-- `uid`: The user ID is an integer and should be unique.
+- `uid`: The user ID should be unique in a channel.
+If you set the user ID as `null`, the Agora server assigns a user ID and returns it in the `onSuccess` callback.

-> If you set the user ID as `null`, the Agora server assigns a user ID and returns it in the `onSuccess` callback.
+For more details on the parameter settings, see [`Client.join`](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/web/interfaces/agorartc.client.html#join).

 ### Publish a local stream